aravind-sadharani/chandraveena/src/blog/r13-shukla-bilawal/index.md

 **Prahar** - 1st and 2nd prahar (equivalent to  6AM - 12 PM)

 ### Reading the scale
 In Indian Classical Music, the seven notes in an octave are called Sa Re Ga Ma Pa Dha Ni and then Sa comes again.
 Notes with a capitalised first letter are called Tivra (or sharp) notes.
 E.g., Dha and Ni above.
 Notes written fully in lower case are called Komal (or flat) notes.
-E.g., na and ma above.
+E.g., ni and ma above.
 Sa and Pa are always written with a capitalized first letter.

 ### Bhashanga Janya Raga
 A *Janya* (or derivative) Raga of a Melakarta which uses a note outside of the Melakarta notes.
 In this raga, ni is outside of Shankarabharanam (Sa Re ga ma Pa Dha Ni).